scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/quick-start-guide.md

 # Quick Start Guide

 In this article, you will find the directions for getting this application up and running.
-I wrote this as a seperate article so that it is easier on the eyes.
+I wrote this as a separate article so that it is easier on the eyes.

 ## Directions